 The dreadfully long year that was 2020 has finally passed.
 We can now look forward to carefree shopping at our favourite retail outlets, perusing the latest collections in person and attending fashion shows again — or can we?

 Realistically speaking, the short answer is no. But most of us already saw this coming.
-The pandemic isn’t stopping anytime soon, and even after enough of the public has received the Covid-19 vaccine (hopefully by the second or third quarter of the year), the fashion industry isn’t likely to bounce back to what it was before.
+The pandemic isn’t stopping anytime soon, and even after enough of the public has received the Covid-19 vaccine, the fashion industry isn’t likely to bounce back to what it was before.

 In some ways, the pandemic has shown us the blatant hedonism we have allowed ourselves to partake in all in the name of fashion.
 Don’t get us wrong; there’s nothing inherently amiss about retail therapy and glitzy industry-related events.
 It’s the unjustifiable excess and unsustainable practices of some – brands and consumers alike – that demand a reckoning.